 5. Cocoa Nibs

-Cocoa nibs are small pieces of crushed cocoa beans.
-They have been fermented, dried, roasted, and separated from their husks.
-They are less processed than other cocoa products.
-So, they are often used in artisanal chocolate or as toppings for desserts.
+Cocoa nibs are small pieces of crushed cocoa beans that have been fermented, dried, roasted, and separated from their husks.
+They are often used in artisanal chocolate-making or as toppings for desserts, smoothies, and health foods.

 6. Cocoa Mass